CounterChicken/PwnagotchiCharacterPlugin/README.md

 # Pwnagotchi Character Plugin Installation Guide

 This tutorial will guide you step-by-step through the process of installing a character plugin on your Pwnagotchi.
+Start with step 6 if you know how to move files on your  Pwnagotchi.

 ---